9 Best 2019 Cars

 Our List of Best Cars 2019

-After the recent list of most anticipated cars for 2018, it’s time to move on beyond that time frame.
+After last years list of most anticipated cars for 2018, it’s time to move on beyond that time frame.
 Listing the best cars 2019 has to offer will be a tad bit more complicated.
 The 2018 models are mostly already announced and confirmed, but the 2019 ones are still far down the line.
 This creates a considerable margin for error due to numerous factors.
 An automaker might decide to prolong its introduction or even scrap the project altogether, and these are only a couple of potential problems when predicting the future of the automotive industry.
 However, these few gems should be fine and ready to roll by the time 2019 comes knocking at the door.
 In no particular order, here are what we consider the most anticipated cars of 2019.

 Next-Gen Porsche 911